vokimon/markdown-customblocks/README.md

 This markdown extension simplifies the definition and use of new types of block, by defining a common syntax for them.
-That is, a common way to specify the type of the block, the parameters and the content.
+That is, a common way to specify the type of the block, attributes and content.

+Custom block types are defined by a simple generator function.
-Because the extension deals with markdown parsing, you just need to define a generator function for your block type that receives as parameters the attributes and the inner content written in markdown, and generates the html.
+The extension deals with markdown parsing and it passes attributes and inner content as parameters to the generator.
+The generator uses them to generate the desired HTML code.

 The extension also provides several useful examples of generators:

 - `container`: The default one, a classed div with arbitrary classes, attributes and content.
-- `figure`: Figures with caption, thumbnail and lightbox like visualization
+- `figure`: Figures with caption and more
 - `admonition`: Admonitions (quite similar to the [standard extra extension][ExtraAdmonitions])
 - `twitter`: Embeded tweets
 - `youtube`: Embeded videos from youtube...